arkieguy/Helium-Hotspot-Holster-and-Antenna-Mount/README.md

 ## Disclaimer

-1. **It's always recommended to ground outside antennas.**  You REALLY need to check with your local electrical / building codes to see if there is a need to ground your antenna.
+1. **It's always recommended to ground outside antennas.**  You REALLY need to check with your local electrical / building codes to check recommendations / regulation for you location.
 1. This is not a recomendation for any of these parts!